homebrewerluke/Gravatar/README.md

         }
     }

-After adding Gravatar to your `composer.json` file, simpleply user the class as normal.
+After adding Gravatar to your `composer.json` file, simply use the class as normal.

     $gravatar = new GetNinja\Gravatar\Gravatar();